luc-ta/luc-ta.github.io/_pages/commutative-quandles.md

 In 2026, Bardakov and Elhamdadi \[BE26, Question 7.1\] asked whether every finite commutative quandle can be written as a direct product of averaging quandles of the form \\(C_{2n+1}\\).
 In this section, we show that the question has a negative answer.
 Later in this blogpost, we give an additional assumption (viz. mediality) under which this question has a positive answer.

 To give a negative answer to \[BE26, Question 7.1\], it suffices to find a finite commutative quandle that is not medial.
 This is because the averaging quandles \\(C_{2n+1}\\) are medial, and the direct product of medial quandles is necessarily medial.
 Indeed, such quandles have already appeared in the literature.
 In 1981, Kepka and Němec \[KN81, Thm.
 12.4\] (see \[St15, Ex.
-3.4\]) constructed non-medial distributive quasigroups (_a fortiori_ quandles) of order 81.
+3.4\]) constructed non-medial distributive quasigroups (hence quandles by Lemma 2.1) of order 81.
 (They also showed that these are the smallest such examples.)
-Of their examples, the following is in fact a commutative quandle.
+Of their constructions, the following is in fact a commutative quandle.

 Given an abelian group \\(A\\) and a function \\(f\colon A^3\to A\\), we say that \\(f\\) is _triadditive_ if for all \\(x,y\in A\\), the restrictions \\(f(-,x,y)\\), \\(f(x,-,y)\\), and \\(f(x,y,-)\\) are endomorphisms of \\(A\\).
 In particular, let \\(A:= (\mathbb{Z}/3\mathbb{Z})^4\\), and let \\(e_1,e_2,e_3,e_4\\) be the canonical generators of \\(A\\).
 Define a triaddtive function \\(f\\) via